'Game Of Thrones' Season 8, Episode 5: 'Let It Be Fear'

 - "You don't want to wake the dragon, do you?"
 (Viserys Targaryen)

-Some of those clips came from as far back as Season 1, and they were put here to build suspense in the viewer's mind about Dany's conflicted mental state, and raise the question: What will Daenerys do?
+Some of those clips came from as far back as Season 1, and they were put here to build suspense in the viewer's mind about Dany's conflicted mental state and raise the question: What will Daenerys do?

-Except ... we already knew what Dany would do, because the show's been yelling the answer at us all season long.
-It gave us two of Game of Thrones' most intelligent, pragmatic characters — Sam Tarly and Varys — express strong misgivings about Daenerys's fitness to lead.
+Except, we already knew what Dany would do, because the show's been yelling the answer at us all season long.
+It gave us two of Game of Thrones' most intelligent, pragmatic characters — Sam Tarly and Varys — expressing strong misgivings about Daenerys' fitness to lead.
 It then pushed her into a corner by killing off her only friend.
 They lit her fuse a long time ago — nyet they failed to make it seem inevitable.
 We could tell where the writers were pushing her, but when she got to that destination, and made the decision she did, it felt like a choice imposed by the demands of the plot, not the needs of her character.

-Okay.
+OK.
 Just had to get that out of the way.
 Now let's you and I and this show get penultimate, all up in this piece.

 Your mileage may Varys

-As we zoom over the credits map, there's not a lot that's new — though the walls of King's Landing are newly outfitted with the giant crossbows I've been calling ballistas, but which are in fact, yes, scorpions, please stop with the emails now, tetchy military historians of the world.
+As we zoom over the credits map, there's not a lot that's new — though the walls of King's Landing are newly outfitted with the giant crossbows I've been calling ballistas, but which are in fact, yes, scorpions.
+Please stop with the emails now, tetchy military historians of the world.

 At Dragonstone, Varys is in his room, doing the Westerosi equivalent of lying on his bed kicking his bobby-soxed feet in the air behind him while on the phone spreading the latest hot goss about who's going steady with whom.
-Only instead of a phone: A raven note; and instead of who's going steady: Jon Snow is the true heir to the Iron Throne, etc. He's visited by one of his little birds — a young kitchen maid who reports that Daenerys is not eating.
+Only instead of a phone, a raven note; and instead of who's going steady, Jon Snow is the true heir to the Iron Throne, etc. He's visited by one of his little birds — a young kitchen maid who reports that Daenerys is not eating.

 A fact that he proceeds to report to Jon Snow, who's just arrived at Dragonstone.
 Jon says the Northern armies have "just crossed the Trident" and will be at King's Landing in two days' time — a line of dialogue that seems intended to send a certain subset of viewers scurrying to their scale maps of the Seven Kingdoms, and promptly thereafter into the very highest of dudgeons.
-Happily, reader, you and I are cool, hip, insouciant types who cannot be bothered to care a whit about things like the transit times of imaginary armies, and we will happily accept this piece of information without even the merest hint of indignation, okay?
+Happily, reader, you and I are cool, hip, insouciant types who cannot be bothered to care a whit about things like the transit times of imaginary armies, and we will happily accept this piece of information without even the merest hint of indignation, OK?

 Varys hints, in a fairly transparent (and thus wildly uncharacteristic, but who cares, nothing matters) way, that he's worried she's about to light King's Landing up like a Christmas tree.
 If you can imagine Christmas trees filled with screaming peasants.